MicrosoftDocs/dynamics-365-fraud-protection/content/lists.md

 1. Click **Create**.

     Because of caching, it may take up to two minutes for the list to become active.

+> [!IMPORTANT]
+> Do not include the following types of sensitive personal data or highly regulated data types in the files that you upload:<br><br>- Biometric data, genetic data, or any data related to health. <br>- Personal data revealing racial or ethnic origin or religious views; or <br>- Personal data, which by their nature, are sensitive or privacy, such as data concerning a person’s sexual orientation or philosophical beliefs.<br><br>For information on how data is used and protected in Fraud Protection, see [Security, compliance, and data subject requests](security-compliance.md).

 ## Update a list